The Five Orange Pips: Film and television

 The 1945 film Sherlock Holmes and the House of Fear is partly based on "The Five Orange Pips".

 An episode of the animated television series Sherlock Holmes in the 22nd Century was based on the story.
-The episode, titled "The Five Orange Pips", aired in 2000.
+The episode, entitled "The Five Orange Pips", was broadcast in 2000.

-The third episode of the 2010 BBC Sherlock series titled "The Great Game" made reference to five pips being sent by an assassin organization as a warning.
+The third episode of the 2010 BBC Sherlock series, entitled "The Great Game", made reference to five pips being sent by an assassin organization as a warning.
 In the episode, these pips were five electronic beeps, like the pips (the time signal) broadcast on the hour by the BBC's analogue radio stations.
-The Sherlock 2016 Special "The Abominable Bride" also refers to the original short story, as a murder victim is mailed five orange pips as a threat before being killed.
+The Sherlock 2016 Special "The Abominable Bride" also refers to the original short story, with a murder victim being mailed five orange pips as a threat before being killed.
 There is also a secret organisation—similar to the KKK only in its hooded costumes—related to the case in the episode.